Cayman Islands client case studies in 2023

-- Healy Consultants Group PLC met our Client in our Dubai office, where our Client disclosed the complicated shareholding structure of the management company, with multiple Saudi corporate shareholders.
+- Healy Consultants Group met our Client in our Dubai office, where our Client disclosed the complicated shareholding structure of the management company, with multiple Saudi corporate shareholders.

 - After the meeting, we emailed our Client an engagement advancement proposal and the formal invoice, including a detailed list of documents required for the bank account opening process.